vecchioBlister/chalk/docs/Commands.md

 will print the result '9' without assigning it.

 You can also use variables and math (python module) constants in your calculations.

+### Vectors and matrices

+### Additional operations

+Here's symbolic shortcuts for some operations you might frequently use:
+- ':' square root
+- '!' factorial

+In order to use these shortcuts, you must use parentheses to specify the arguments.
+For instance:

+	=:(2)
+calculates the square root of 2.

 ##### Note: within expressions, you must separate variable names with whitespaces, to avoid ambiguity: for instance, '1+ a + b \*8+6'.